gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 - 'Hybrid approaches to historical research: analysing the Anne Frank diaries with digital tools', [dhnord2017 - (De)constructing Digital History](https://dhnord2017.sciencesconf.org/) (Lille, 27-29 November 2017).
 - closing remarks 'Engaging New Generations.
 The Holocaust and Knowledge Dissemination in the Digital Age', [European Holocaust Research Infrastructure (EHRI)](https://ehri-project.eu/) workshop (NIOD, 9 November 2017).
 - 'Hybrid approaches to historical research', [The Ends of the Humanities](http://endsofthehumanities.com/wp/), University of Luxembourg, 10-13 September 2017.
-- [invited] opening remarks 'Jewish Studies and Digital Humanities, workshop [From Tablet to Tablet on Jewish Studies and Digital Humanities](http://www.igdj-hh.de/news-leser-152/tagung-from-tablet-to-tablet.html), Institute for the History of the German Jews, Hamburg, 4-6 September.
+- Opening remarks 'Jewish Studies and Digital Humanities, workshop [From Tablet to Tablet on Jewish Studies and Digital Humanities](http://www.igdj-hh.de/news-leser-152/tagung-from-tablet-to-tablet.html), Institute for the History of the German Jews, Hamburg, 4-6 September.
 - 'Hybrid approaches to historical research: analysing the Anne Frank diaries with digital tools', Digital Humanities Benelux Conference, University of Utrecht, 3-5 July 2017
 - 'East-Central European Jewish heritage online', session Presenting "difficult" history - Jewish heritage in East-Central Europe, 4th Annual Conference of the International Federation for Public History, Ravenna, Italy., 5-9 June 2017.
 - 'Help, betrayal and the importance of networks – Jews in hiding in the Netherlands and the case of Anne Frank', 10th Contact Day Jewish Studies on the Low Countries, University of Antwerp, 16 May 2017.